Tushar1393/SQL-SERVER-2019-COVID-DATA-EXPLORATION/README.md

 The code is parted in two way one for the covid death and other one for the covid vaccination in the same script.

-feel free to add any siggetions.
+feel free to add any suggetions.

 Lastly I would like to special thanks to Alex the analyst sir for guiding for porject and giving some hands on experinace for writing sql queries.